Hugh Douglas (American football): NFL career

-Douglas was a first-round draft choice of the Jets in the 1995 NFL Draft and was traded to the Eagles prior to the 1998 season for draft picks in the second and fifth round.
+Douglas was a first-round draft choice of the Jets in the 1995 NFL draft and was traded to the Eagles prior to the 1998 season for draft picks in the second and fifth round.
 The Jets would then send the second round pick to the Pittsburgh Steelers for three further picks, in the 2nd, 3rd, and 5th round.
-Those picks would become Dorian Boose, Kevin Williams and Eric Bateman.
+Those picks would become Dorian Boose, Kevin Williams, and Eric Bateman.
 The second Philadelphia pick would be used on Casey Dailey.
 None of the four would leave any sort of lasting mark in the NFL.
 Douglas spent the 2003 campaign with the Jaguars before re-signing with Philadelphia in 2004.
-Douglas is ranked fourth behind Reggie White (124), Trent Cole (85.5), and Clyde Simmons (76.5), on the Eagles' all-time sack list with 54.5 during his six seasons.
+Douglas is ranked sixth behind Reggie White (124), Trent Cole (85.5), Brandon Graham (76.5), Clyde Simmons (76), and Fletcher Cox (70) on the Eagles' all-time sack list with 54.5 during his six seasons.

 Douglas was cut by the Eagles prior to the 2005 season, but was hired into the front office position of "Good-Will Ambassador" shortly after.

 On November 5, 2005, Douglas was reportedly involved in an altercation with former Eagles teammate Terrell Owens, who was in the midst of a very public war of words with the team.
 Owens was suspended by the team and was later deactivated when he refused to fully apologize for the altercation, as well as for derogatory remarks made about Eagles' quarterback Donovan McNabb.